 Biscuits are the most popular Italian breakfast food!

 According to a poll on the breakfast habits of the Italians conducted in 2019 by YouGov Italia, 57% of all Italians eat biscotti first thing in the morning.
 This is a habit that started back in the 1960s.
-Up until that moment, dry bread dipped in milk had been a staple of the Italian breakfast table.
+Up until that moment, dry bread dipped in milk had been a staple of Italian breakfasts.

 With the industrial advances of Italy and specifically, the Italian Economic Miracle between 1958 and 1963, eating dry bread for breakfast suddenly had too many connotations of poverty.
 Hence, biscuits quickly gained a footing as a flour-based yet richer and sweeter breakfast alternative.

 Pan de Stelle is one of the most popular brands of breakfast biscuits in Italy.
-Whole generations of Italian kids have grown eating these chocolate biscuits dotted with tiny white stars.
+Whole generations of Italian kids have grown up eating these dense cacao biscuits dotted with tiny white stars.

-2. Cornetto / Brioche (A Croissant-Shaped Breakfast Pastry)
+2. Cornetto / Brioche (A Croissant-Shaped Italian Breakfast Pastry)

 Cornetto is the most widely available breakfast food in Italy when you eat breakfast outside of the house.
 This is a breakfast pastry that is freshly baked in Italian bakeries and patisseries each morning.
 In Northern Italy, it’s known as brioche, and as I lived in the Northern Italian city of Vicenza, this is the name I came to know it and love it under.

 A brioche is a croissant-shaped pastry.
-Unlike a croissant though, it’s quite big, it’s much less flaky, it can be made of different types of flour (from white to wholemeal), and it’s sold stuffed with many different fillings.
+Unlike a croissant though, it’s quite big in size, it’s much less flaky, it can be made of different types of flour (from white to wholemeal), and it’s sold either plain (vuoto) or stuffed with many different fillings.
 You will see piles of freshly-baked brioches sold in every self-respecting Italian bar, bakery, and patisserie every morning.

 Grabbing a cup of cappuccino or espresso with a brioche is one of the true delights of the Italian dolce vita.

 Brioches are filled after having been baked.
 You will notice that on top of each brioche there is a small blob of filling.
 This is to help you identify the type of filling inside.
-Some of the most popular brioche fillings are: chocolate, crema pasticcera (known as creme patisserie in English), jam, and pistachio spread.
+Some of the most popular brioche fillings are: chocolate spread, crema pasticcera (known as creme patisserie in English), jam, and pistachio cream.

 They say that brioches were inspired by the Viennese kipferl – a crescent-shaped pastry that is also the croissant’s grandfather.